-Awakening Faith Programme – will take place next Sunday, Sunday 15th and Sunday 29th March after the 9.30am Mass.
-Everyone is welcome for free refreshments in the hall.
+Awakening Faith Programme – will conclude next Sunday after the 9.30am Mass.
+Everyone is welcome for free refreshments in the Hall.
 Children are invited to the Iona room for activities.
-The theme of the first short talk is ‘Can Mass make my life more meaningful?’
+The theme of the final short talk is ‘Is Faith Possible Today’

 TROCAIRE FAST BOXES – are available in the foyer of the Church.

 SACRED SPACE – ‘One does not live on bread alone, but on every word that comes from the mouth of God’.
 (Matthew 4:4) Let us open our hearts to God’s holy word in scripture, for each of us personally, as we journey through this season of Lent.
 The purple cloth reminds us of the journey, with our offerings to God of prayer, fasting and almsgiving.
 The ashes symbolize our penance and contrition.
 The crown of thorns reminds us that Christ offered Himself as the complete sacrifice for our sin.
 The candle is the symbol of Christ’s presence with us during our personal Lenten observances.
 Here we should pause for a time and re-commit ourselves to developing our personal relationship with Jesus, by placing a stone in the desert oasis.

 MATCHED FUNDING FOR TROCAIRE LENTEN APPEAL – Trocaire has secured matched funding from the UK Government for their Lenten Appeal this year.
 It means that every pound that is donated to Trocaire from Northern Ireland will be matched by the government, meaning donations will be effectively doubled.
 In addition, Gift Aid can still be claimed.
 In order for Trocaire to benefit from the matched funding all Trocaire boxes need to return to the parish as soon as possible.